clewisdavis/The-Joy-of-React/course-notes.md

 1. The range slider should be bound to the `numOfLines` state.
 2. The select control should be boud to the `colorTheme` state.
 3. The radio buttons should be boud to the `shape` state.
-4. The radio button lbels should work correctly.
+4. The radio button labels should work correctly.
 The user should be able to click the text "Polygons" to select that option.
 5. The inputs should conform to the HTML standards, eg. radio buttons should be grouped using the "name attribute.

 - Note: All change shoudl happen in the `App.js.`